Webchat Transcripts - Questions and Answers with a Physician

 Read transcripts of prior webchats on this topic:

-- Fibromuscular Dyplasia (FMD) and Spontaneous Coronary Artery dissection (SCAD) (Drs.
+- Fibromuscular Dysplasia (FMD) and Spontaneous Coronary Artery dissection (SCAD) (Drs.
 Gornik, Serhal, and Pam Mace, RN 12/08/16)

 - SCAD - Spontaneous Coronary Artery Dissection (Esther Kim, MD 07/01/16)